 Actors, dancers, designers and technicians undergo periodic review in the form of auditions or portfolio presentations.
 These ongoing evaluations provide each student with the opportunity and challenge of individualized critiques from faculty and professional staff.

 A senior project is required of all students.
 The senior project is usually production-related and has both practical and written components.
-Requirements for the project vary and are outlined in the School of Theatre & Dance Handbook.
+Requirements for the project vary and are outlined in the School of Theatre & Dance Student Handbook.